 - The Jane Hotel – Located in Greenwich Village, this is an affordable way to stay in one of New York’s most popular neighborhoods

-- West Side YMCA – This is another cheap option with a good location near Central Park
+- West Side YMCA – This is another cheap hotel in NYC with a good location near Central Park

 As you can see, no matter when you visit or who you’re with, there are plenty of cheap, fun things to do in NYC!
 To help you plan your trip, here is a map with all the free places to go in NYC that I mentioned.
 You can download this map of NYC so you can easily locate all the things you want to do during your visit!